Star ✨ on GitHub

 }

-const player = client.manager.createPlayer({
+const player = client.manager.players.create({

-guildId: message.guild.id, // The ID of the Discord server
+guildId: message.guild.id, // The ID of the server (guild).

 });

-// Step 4: Connect to the voice channel
+// Step 4: Connect to the voice channel.

 player.connect();

-// Step 5: Search for the track
+// Step 5: Search for the requested track.

 const query = args.join(' ');